Avoid bubbles and embrace beans: 3 easy ways to ease your hangover

 Because alcohol itself can also irritate and weaken our gut wall, toxins can more easily pass from our gut into our bloodstream, creating more inflammation (which may lead to the release of histamines).
 The result?
 You feel rough.
 But if your gut microbes are in good shape, they’re more likely to produce more butyrate, which may well help the body better withstand the inflammatory effects of alcohol.

 The day before the party make sure you eat a good meal, like our gut-loving Greek baked beans.
 These provide the ideal mix of plant diversity, such as prebiotics (plant compounds that are microbe fertilisers) for your gut microbes to feast on.
 They may even satisfy those salty and carby hangover cravings the next day!
+And don’t forget to prioritise eating food when you’re drinking in order to slow the absorption of alcohol and give your liver a chance to keep up.

 Takeaway

-But, of course, if the worst happens and you do wake up with a hangover, the key is hydration.
+If the worst happens and you do wake up with a hangover, the key is hydration.
 While good old water will do the trick, you could also try an electrolyte drink, which contains salts such as potassium and may help you better absorb fluid while you rehydrate (particularly if you are suffering from diarrhoea or vomiting).

 Share